Mxm-Bdrd/Create/README.md

 # The Software Library

 This repository is a collection of software sourced from the internet.
-Its goal is to provide a ready-to-use reference of tools for a wide range of project or daily needs.
+Its goal is to provide a ready-to-use reference of tools for a wide range of projects and daily needs.
 Each section focuses on a specific topic, listing relevant tools along with useful information.
 The 👑 emoji highlights the most valuable or recommended entries (in my opinion) for their respective subject.
 Enjoy!

 ---